raheeldevninja/products_store/README.md

 A Flutter e-commerce application built with Clean Architecture + BLoC state management, integrating Firebase for authentication, Firestore for data storage, FCM for push notifications.

-This app was developed as part of a technical assignment for Simplex Technology Solutions.

 ✨ Features
 🔐 Authentication